 Hairstyles that heavily rely on the use of chemicals can also provoke traces of yellow.
 To avoid this, consider a new style and drop the perm.

 Before choosing any hair care products, take a look at what they contain.
 If you use products with silicones, parabens, and sulfates, you’ll find that they can cause discoloration, especially with repeated use.
 Try not to use anything that’s a much darker color than your actual hair because it can make a difference in how your hair reacts.
 Also, natural hair products are the best option, and if you find yourself having dull or discolored hair, visiting with your stylist can open your eyes to the best products for you and your situation.

-If your hair is scorched or stained yellow, I recommend that you not use a blue shampoo.
+If your hair is scorched or stained yellow, we recommend that you not use a blue shampoo.
 Keep in mind that blue and yellow create green, so you may just end up with green hair!
-It’s better to try your best to remove the yellow first using this specialty shampoo.
-Allow this shampoo to soak for a few minutes on the stubborn areas of yellow.
-It will take longer but is very gentle on the hair shaft and hair health as opposed to a clarifying shampoo.
+It’s better to try your best to remove the yellow first using a specialty shampoo.
+You should also consider adding a toner to your hair care routine, it helps to nourish and strengthen your hair without using any harsh chemicals.

 If any or all of the above are not working, it may be time to seek your hairdresser’s help to remove the yellow.
 They might have to resort to cutting or coloring it, but it is still good to understand the possible causes so you can prevent the same problem from reoccurring.